ONTAP 9

 Special system file requirements

 You can delete ODX files found in qtrees.
-You must not remove or modify any other ODX system files unless you are told by Fujitsu Support to do so.
+You must not remove or modify any other ODX system files unless you are told by technical support to do so.

 When using the ODX feature, there are ODX system files that exist in every volume of the system.
 These files enable point-in-time representation of data used during the ODX transfer.
 The following system files are in the root level of each volume that contains LUNs or files to which data was offloaded: